Afghan Girl: Cover photo for National Geographic

+Sharbat Gula

-McCurry made several unsuccessful attempts during the 1990s to find her.
+McCurry made several unsuccessful attempts during the 1990s to find and identify the subject of the photograph.
 In January 2002, a National Geographic team traveled to Afghanistan to find her.
 Upon learning that the Nasir Bagh refugee camp was soon to close, McCurry inquired of its remaining residents, one of whom knew Gula's brother and was able to send word to her hometown.
 Several women falsely identified themselves as the Afghan Girl.
 In addition, after being shown the 1984 photograph, several young men erroneously identified her as their wife.

 The team found Gula, then around age 30, in a remote region of Afghanistan; she had returned to her native country from the refugee camp in 1992.
 Her identity was confirmed by John Daugman using iris recognition.
 She recalled being photographed.
 She had been photographed on only three occasions: in 1984 and during the search for her when a National Geographic producer took the identifying photographs that led to the reunion with McCurry.
 She had never seen Afghan Girl until it was shown to her in 2002.

-In 2021, following the 2021 Taliban offensive, Gula was evacuated to Italy by the Italian government.